Big Problems

 The plot turns when—as in the movie—Josh calls his mother in a bout of homesickness.
 Unlike the movie, however, Mrs. Baskin hangs up and immediately calls the cops, who trace the call and arrest the grown-up Josh on suspicion of kidnapping and possibly murder.

 Josh then spends the rest of the movie trying to convince everyone that he is in fact a kid.
 The toymaker’s daughter takes on Josh’s case, and the impending trial becomes a media sensation.
 When Josh finally ends up in front of a judge, the courtroom is packed with rubberneckers and the press.
 The Zoltar machine is located and brought into the courtroom, and right in front of everyone Josh turns back into his 13-year-old self.
-I even wrote a line for the judge inspired by the ending courtroom scene in Miracle on 34th Street:
+I even wrote a line for the judge inspired a bit by the ending courtroom scene in Miracle on 34th Street:

 JUDGE: I don’t know what power is at work here, what … magic … but it is clearly of a higher authority than my own.
-It appears as though this young man has been telling the truth all along—no child was abducted or murdered, no man must pay for a crime never committed.
-And so it is with much humility and, I might add, great pleasure that I pronounce this bizarre, magical, wonderful case…DISMISSED!
+It appears as though this young man has been telling the truth all along—no child was abducted or murdered, no man committed a crime.
+And so it is with much humility and, I might add, great pleasure that I pronounce this bizarre, magical, wonderful case DISMISSED!

 OK, sappy.
 It’s anybody’s guess whether this film would be as fun as the original, but at least the parts based on reality would be REAL!
 In the final analysis, what makes the original movie Big so winning and likable is the beautifully nuanced, child-like performance of Tom Hanks.
 I would argue, however, that all the comedy and sweetness that Penny Marshall pulled out of the original would be far deeper and more satisfying had they explored a more realistic reality.